 Additionally, summer tires and all-season tires are made with less durable rubber than winter tires.
 The former become slightly hardened in cold weather.
 Winter tires, on the other hand, are made from a rubber compound that remains flexible in cold temperatures, thereby providing greater traction in winter weather.

 Winter tires also have tread that is designed to grip into deep snow without retaining it in the grooves.
 (You can identify winter tires by the mountain and snowflake icon on the tire’s sidewall.)
 Of course, winter tires are most crucial for those who live in areas with the greatest snowfall.
 That said, even moderate snow areas in Northeast Ohio can benefit from winter tire use.

-So, what tires are best for you?
 Give us a call to discuss the specifics of your vehicle type and travel needs, as we transition OUT of winter and we would be happy to talk you through your options.
 If you do opt to add a pair of winter tires to your automotive collection, we can even store them for you in the off season here at your trusted Cleveland auto body shop, Weber Automotive in North Olmsted, Ohio.